ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 ## Types of Software

-There are many different types of software, and each type serves a specific purpose.
+There are many types of software, and each type serves a specific purpose.
 Some common types of software include:

 - **Application software**: This type of software is designed to perform a specific task or set of tasks.
 Examples of application software include word processors, spreadsheet programs, and media players.